A strong password is your first line of defense against intruders and imposters. Scroll down for a video based on these tips.

-Never give out your password to anyone (except your parents).
-Never give it to friends, even if they’re really good friends.
-A friend can – accidentally, we hope – pass your password along to others or even become an ex-friend and abuse it.
+Never give out your password to anyone.* Never give it to friends, even if they’re really good friends.
+A friend can – maybe even accidentally – pass your password along to others or even become an ex-friend and abuse it.

 Don’t just use one password.
 It’s possible that someone working at a site where you use that password could pass it on or use it to break into your accounts at other sites.

 Create passwords that are easy to remember but hard for others to guess.
-When possible, use a phrase such as “I started 7th grade at Lincoln Middle School in 2004” and use the initial of each word like this: “Is7gaLMSi2004.”
+When possible, use a phrase such as “I started 7th grade at Lincoln Middle School in 2010” and use the initial of each word like this: “Is7gaLMSi#2010.”
+And make them at least a little different (by adding a couple of unique letters) for each site.
+On some sites you might even be able to type in the entire phrase.

 Make the password at least 8 characters long.
 The longer the better.
 Longer passwords are harder for thieves to crack.

 Include numbers, capital letters and symbols.
 Consider using a $ instead of an S or a 1 instead of an L, or including an & or % – but note that $1ngle is NOT a good password.
 Password thieves are onto this.
-But Mf$1avng (short for “My friend Sam is a very nice guy) is an excellent password.
+But Mf$J1ravng (short for “My friend Sam Jones is really a very nice guy) is an excellent password.

 Don’t fall for “phishing” attacks.
 Be very careful before clicking on a link (even if it appears to be from a legitimate site) asking you to log in, change your password or provide any other personal information.
 It might be legit or it might be a “phishing” scam where the information you enter goes to a hacker.
 When in doubt, log on manually by typing what you know to be the site’s URL into your browser window.

-Consider a “password” for your phone too.
-Many phones can be locked so that the only way to use them is to type in a code, typically a string of numbers.
+Use a “password” or fingerprints for your phone too.
+Most phones can be locked so that the only way to use them is to type in a code, typically a string of numbers or maybe a pattern you draw on the screen.
+Some new phones allow you to register fingerprints, which are quite secure.
 Sometimes when people with bad intentions find unlocked phones, they use them to steal the owners’ information, make a lot of calls, or send texts that look like they’re coming from the owner.
 Someone posing as you could send texts that make it look like you’re bullying or harassing someone in your address book with inappropriate images or words.